FibreFoX/javafx-gradle-plugin/README.md

 * updated all example-projects to use a different variable-name of the "current" plugin-version (fixes issue #40)
 * added warning about slow performance (even on SSD) when having ext4/btrfs filesystems using "deb"-bundler (fixes issue #41)
 * added warning about missing "jnlp.outfile"-property inside bundleArguments when using JNLP-bundler (from issue #42)
+* added ability to change name of the lib-folder by setting `libFolderName`

 Bugfixes:
 * added support for Gradle 3.3 (fixes issue #52)